kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

   "type": "blog",
   "author": Lars Lillo Ulvestad,
-  "title": "Slaying a UI antipattern with TypeScript and React (part 3)", "description": "How to type check data from an external source.", "image": "images/article-covers/damsel-in-distress.jpg", "published": "2020-04-23",
+  "title": "Slaying a UI antipattern with TypeScript and React (part 3)", "description": "How to type-check data from an external source.", "image": "images/article-covers/damsel-in-distress.jpg", "published": "2020-04-23",
   "draft": false,